Facts and Figures

 Albuquerque International Sunport

-- ABQ is served by seven major commercial carriers: Alaska, Allegiant, American, Delta, JetBlue, Southwest and United.
+- ABQ is served by eight major commercial carriers: Alaska, Allegiant, American, Delta, Frontier, JetBlue, Southwest and United.
 It also receives regular service from commuter airline Boutique Air.
 Air Cargo service is provided by FedEx and UPS.

-- Southwest Airlines is ABQ’s largest carrier; it handled over 54% of ABQ’s 2016 passengers.
+- Southwest Airlines is ABQ’s largest carrier; it handled 50% of ABQ’s 2017 passengers.

-- ABQ offers nonstop service to 24 cities, including: Alamosa, Atlanta, Austin, Baltimore (BWI), Chicago (Midway/O’Hare), Dallas (DFW/ Love Field), Denver, Houston (Bush/Hobby), Kansas City, Las Vegas, Los Angeles, Minneapolis/St. Paul, New York (JFK), Oakland, Orange County (service begins 8/18/17), Orlando (seasonal), Phoenix, Portland, Salt Lake City, San Diego, San Francisco, Seattle/Tacoma.
+- ABQ offers nonstop service to 24 cities, including: Alamosa, Atlanta, Austin, Baltimore (BWI), Chicago (Midway/O’Hare), Dallas (DFW/ Love Field), Denver, Houston (Bush/Hobby), Kansas City, Las Vegas, Los Angeles, Minneapolis/St. Paul, New York (JFK), Oakland, Orange County, Orlando (seasonal), Phoenix, Portland, Salt Lake City, San Diego, San Francisco, Seattle/Tacoma.
 Nonstop in-state service is offered to Carlsbad and Silver City.

 - ABQ shares its runways with Kirtland Air Force Base, which provides aircraft rescue and firefighting (ARFF) services for ABQ.